frequency-chain/frequency/designdocs/passkey_p256.md

       signature check we can replace that empty string with `expected_challenge` and that would allow us to reduce the transaction size by around **40%**.
 It is important that the order of the field `passkey_client_data_json` does not change during this operation since that would generate a different signature.

-### Frontend Example Code

-(Include code snippets demonstrating how to implement Passkey support on the frontend.)

 ## 7. Options for Discussion